hanneshayashi/terraform-provider-gdrive/README.md

 * Manage Google Drive Labels, fields, assignments to files and permissions

 ## Installation
 To install this provider, copy and paste this code into your Terraform configuration.
-Then, run terraform init.
+Then, run `terraform init`.

 ```terraform
 terraform {